Nominations for the John Maddox Prize are now open until 11pm BST on 14 June.

 This is a global prize: people from any country and in any field can be nominated.

-The winner is chosen by a judging panel, not by Sense about Science.
+The winner is chosen by a judging panel, not by Sense about Science or Nature.

-Ms Natasha Loder – Healthcare correspondent, The Economist
+- Ms Natasha Loder – Health Policy Editor, The economist

-Ms Anin Luo (judge for the early career award) – Yale University
+- Ms Anin Luo (judge for the early career award) – Princeton University.

 Judges sit in a personal capacity.